toralf/tor-relays/README.md

    ./site-setup.yaml --limit my_bridge
    ```

-For a snowflake bridge put its hostname into the `snowflake` group, the secrets aren't needed.
+For a snowflake bridge put its hostname into the `snowflake` group, secrets aren't needed.

 ## Details

 The systems are deployed via an _Ansible_ role using a recent Debian OS.

-The scripts under [bin](./bin) works for the Hetzner cloud only.
+The scripts under [bin](./bin) to create the VPS works for the Hetzner cloud only.

 Same applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
 That task configures a randomly choosen ipv6 address (global scope)